 Day trips from Scottsdale are the best way to see the best Arizona has to offer.
 Scottsdale is an upscale yet laid-back desert oasis located next to Phoenix.

 Phoenix is Arizona’s bustling capital and most populous city, with roots in ancient civilizations.
 It’s a city of high commerce and culture.
 But Scottsdale is where you relax, get pampered and see Southwest America’s natural treasures.

-And to get there by plane, you should look for flights into Phoenix Sky Harbor Airport–about 10-miles from downtown Scottsdale.
+To get there by plane, you should look for flights into Phoenix Sky Harbor Airport, about 10 miles from downtown Scottsdale.

 One of the best resorts in Scottsdale is the Mountain Shadows Resort.
 It has onsite dining, an outdoor pool, a fitness center, and a lounge.

 Guests gave overwhelmingly positive reviews about the service and amenities at this mid-century-themed property.
 They do have a lot of weddings on weekends, so be aware of groups in celebration mode!
 It’s rated 4.75 out of 5 on Google.

 It’s your vacation, so plan to leave your worries behind.
 And learn about all the exciting things you can do when you make beautiful Scottsdale your home base.

 - Best for Day Trips From Scottsdale to Sedona

 - 1. A Day in Sedona with Wine Tasting